pxc/gitbook/text/51_The_Git_Index_lsfiles/0_ The_Git_Index_lsfiles.markdown

     you can create a three-way merge between them.

     During a merge, the index can
-    store multiple versions of a single file (called "stages").
+    store multiple versions of a single file (called _stages_).
 The third column in the linkgit:git-ls-files[1] output above is the stage number, and will take on values other than 0 for files with merge conflicts.